tonychu-yw/DKSHTimeSeries/README.md

 ### Preface
 This repo contains the term project for STAT 519 - Time Series Analysis at UW, including both the code and the final report.
-Some functions / algorithms used in this project are imported from the website of Professor Donald B. Percival.
+Some functions/ algorithms used in this project are imported from the website of Professor Donald B. Percival.